-The Gifted Education program at Millersville University provides a path for busy education professionals toward three graduate-level results: a master's in education, a post-baccalaureate certificate or an endorsement in Gifted Education.
+The fully online Gifted Education program at Millersville University provides a path for busy education professionals toward three graduate-level results: a master's in education, a post-baccalaureate certificate or an endorsement in Gifted Education.

 Why Study This Program?